fraserpage/no-cry/README.md

 3. run `mv builds/no-cry /usr/local/bin` to move the build to your bin folder (you might need to add `sudo` to that command.)

 ## Using the tool

+### Before you start
 1. make sure the local `master` branch of the site you want to update is up to date with the remote and the working directory is clean
-1. startup lando
+1. if you're using Lando start it up
+1. if you're using a different local server (e.g. Valet) make sure you've got the [WP-CLI](https://wp-cli.org/) installed
 1. make sure that all paid plugins are licenced locally in order to recieve updates

+### Basic usage
+- Run `no-cry please` and follow the prompts

+### Options
+#### Run on Lando
+- Add the lando flag: `-l` or `--lando` to run the the commands on Lando (`no-cry please -l`)

+#### Specify ticket # in the command
-1. run `no-cry please` (optionally add the plugin update ticket number as an argument like so `no-cry please 545` or wait for the prompt described below)
+- Optionally add the plugin update ticket number as an argument like so `no-cry please 545`.
+The tool will create a new branch in the following format for you: `{$ticket}-plugin-updates-{$now->format('Y-m-d')}`

+#### Specify branch to run on
-    - or specify a branch (new or existing) to run the updates on like `no-cry please -b branch-name` or `no-cry please --branch branch-name`
+- Specify a branch (new or existing) to run the updates on like `no-cry please -b branch-name` or `no-cry please --branch branch-name`

+### Prompts
-1. if you didn't enter the plugin update ticket number as an argument do so when prompted -- it'll be appended to the branch name
+1. if you didn't enter the plugin update ticket number as an argument you'll be prompted to -- it'll be appended to the branch name like: `{$ticket}-plugin-updates-{$now->format('Y-m-d')}`
-1. you'll get an output of plugins that were updated, skipped or had errors
-1. fix any errors
+1. the tool will ask if you'd like to update WP Core
+1. the tool will ask if you'd like to add the output to your clipboard.
+This clipboard content will include GitLab quick actions

+### Output
+1. the tool will let you know what it's doing.
+1. after it's done the tool will print out a list of what was updated

+### Clean up
+1. pay attention to any errors in the plugin updates.
+You may need up update some mannually.
-1. at this point all plugins should be up to date, and each update committed
+1. after all plugins are up to date, and each update committed:
 1. push your changes, merge and deploy to staging for testing

 ## To do
 1. ~~add option to specify ticket number in branch name~~
 1. ~~include update wp core~~
 1. ~~optionally specify/select branch to commit to?~~
 1. ~~Code cleanup: Spin out some of the main Command file into Concerns~~
-1. Figure out a nice solution to update paid plugins (Integrate SatisPress??)
+1. Figure out a nice solution to update paid plugins (Integrate SatisPress??) --> new Composer based workflow
-1. Figure out a way to update Must Use plugins
+1. Figure out a way to update Must Use plugins (Composer)

 ## Laravel Zero